Veason-silverbullet/NNR/README.md

+## Experiments on MIND-small and MIND-large
+Experiments on MIND-small and MIND-large are available.
+You can specify the experiment dataset by the config parameter `--dataset=[200k,small,large] (default 200k)`.

+If you would like to conduct experiments on MIND-small, please set the config parameter `--dataset=small`.
+For `MIND-small`, we suggest the number of GCN layers of 3 and dropout rate of 0.3.
+Example command is as below:
+<pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --dataset=small --gcn_layer_num=3 --dropout_rate=0.3</code></pre>

+If you would like to conduct experiments on MIND-large, please set the config parameter `--dataset=large`.
+For `MIND-large`, we suggest the number of GCN layers of 4 and dropout rate of 0.1.
+Example command is as below:
+<pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --dataset=large --gcn_layer_num=4 --dropout_rate=0.1</code></pre>
+For MIND-large, please note that you should manually zip and submit the model prediction file to [*MIND leaderboard*](https://msnews.github.io/index.html#leaderboard) for performance evaluation.
+For example, having finished training, our model prediction file is at `test/large/res/best_model_CNE-SUE_#1_CNE-SUE/CNE-SUE.txt`.

 ## Distributed Training
-<hr>Distributed training is supported.
+Distributed training is supported.
 If you would like to train NNR models on N GPUs, please set the config parameter `--world_size=N`.
-The batch size `batch_size` config parameter should be divisible by `world_size`, as our code equally divides the training batch size into N GPUs.
+The batch size config parameter `batch_size` should be divisible by `world_size`, as our code equally divides the training batch size into N GPUs.
 For example,
 <pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --batch_size=128 --world_size=4</code></pre>
 The command above trains our model on 4 GPUs, each GPU contains the mini-batch data of 32.